 - Include property, savings, investments & personal items.

-- Clearly state how you wish these to be divided.
+- Clearly state how you wish your estate to be divided.

-- Appoint an executor of your estate.
-He or she will make sure your requests are met.
+- Appoint one or more executors of your estate.
+They will make sure your requests are met.

-- They will also deal with inheritance tax.
+- They will also deal with inheritance tax if it applies.

 Talking about funerals can be uncomfortable and upsetting.
-What’s worse is that they are also quite expensive and can put a lot of strain on people – especially given that they come at a time of vulnerability.
+What’s worse is that they are also quite expensive and can put a lot of strain on people.
+Funeral costs in the UK have been rising steadily for several years.

-According to the Money Advice Service website, the average cost of a funeral is £3,675.
+According to the Money Advice Service website, the average cost of a burial funeral is £4,321.
 In some cases, the person who has died will have already paid for their funeral.
 Alternatively, they may have left money as part of their will specifically for the ceremony.

 Fortunately, help is available if you cannot afford to pay.
-If you’re on a low income and receive certain benefits you will be eligible for the government’s Funeral Payment Scheme.
-In this scheme you receive monetary help for:
+If you’re on a low income and receive certain benefits, you will be eligible for the government’s Funeral Payment Scheme.
+This will give you monetary help for: